cilia-ford/ROS1-DEV/README.md

 - also add .gitkeep in templated empty folder or keep the .gitkeep within the templates :: mostly it is done internally

-- check if adding the user developer to dialout group is needed
-- also add docker security tesing reports convincingly
-- make the readme open when starting devcontainer
-- revise the post install script,(ssh keys not needed, also rosdep init is also not require, rosdep init should be moved to tasks)
 ############

 developer@0a7a70eb1536:<humble>workspace$ ros2 daemon status